ems-project/ems-project.github.io/dev/client-helper-bundle/search.md

 - public: default true, only public filters will accept request values
 - active: default true, deactivated filter can become active by passing the filterName
 - field: the search field in the elasticsearch document
-- agg_size: for adding the field in aggregations
+- aggs_size: for adding the field in aggregations
 - post_filter: filter after making aggregations (see Post Filtering)
 - optional: if not all docs contain this filter, default false
 ````json